ecthros/102/README.md

 You've finished!!
 Now you need to figure out how often you want to run the logging command and which logs you want to update.

+If you want, feel free to play around with the -w and -d options.
+For help, type:
+	log --help